lucianacioca/knowledge-base/README.md

 ## Topics ##

 Currently it's only about computer stuff.
 System administration, coding, etc.
+See comp/ subdirectory.

-Maybe one day I will talk about other topics (I have designed the URI namespace of the repository for allowing that).
+Maybe one day I will talk about other topics (I have designed the namespace of the repository for allowing that).

 The content is written in French OR in English.

 ## History ##